HOW CAN A BUSINESS REDUCE ENERGY COSTS?

 The most obvious reason is that solar lights draw their energy from the sun, so say goodbye to monthly energy bills.
 The more hidden reasons are because solar lights don’t need trenching or wiring costs, which can sometimes cost more than the lights themselves.
-In a ten-light system, trenching can add on an extra 30 thousand dollars to the total price tag.
+In a ten-light system, the cost of electrical infrastructure (including trenching, conduit, wiring, and backfill for the trench) can, in many cases, add on an extra 30 thousand dollars to the total price tag.

 Solar doesn’t cost anything for trenching.
 It’s just one method of reducing energy costs for your business and saving money in the long run.